 Why Is Star Alliance Gold Valuable?

-For example, Air Canada Altitude has five different status levels beyond the basic tier: Prestige 25K, Elite 35K, Elite 50K, Elite 75K, and Super Elite 100K.
+For example, Air Canada Aeroplan Elite status has five different levels beyond the basic tier: 25K, 35K, 50K, 75K, and Super Elite 100K.
 Meanwhile, a program like Aegean Miles & Bonus might only have two status levels: Silver and Gold.

-While Star Alliance Silver doesn’t offer too many meaningful benefits, Star Alliance Gold is where the benefits really start to kick in.
-Its benefits include:
+While Star Alliance Silver doesn’t offer too many meaningful benefits, Star Alliance Gold is where the benefits really start to kick in, which include:

-Airport lounge access for yourself and one guest
+- Airport lounge access for you and one guest

 The complete details are available on the Star Alliance website.

-Now, generally speaking, Star Alliance Gold benefits will be most useful to you when you’re flying in economy or premium economy, because a business class ticket would already come with most of the benefits (like airport lounge access, priority check-in, or priority boarding).
-With Star Alliance Gold, you’ll basically get treated as a premium passenger even if you aren’t flying in a premium cabin.
+Now, generally speaking, Star Alliance Gold benefits will be most useful to you when you’re flying in economy or premium economy, because a business class ticket would already come with most of the benefits, such as airport lounge access, priority check-in, or priority boarding.
+With Star Alliance Gold, you’ll basically get treated as a premium passenger, even if you aren’t flying in a premium cabin.

 However, there are even a few select benefits to Star Alliance Gold above and beyond those of a business class passenger.

-One example might be access to better lounges at some airports around the world, such as the Swiss Senator & Business Lounges (E Gates) at Zurich Airport – if you were merely flying in business class, you’d have access to the very nice business lounge, but as a Star Alliance Gold member you’ll instead get access to the much more peaceful and well-appointed Senator Lounge, which even comes with an outstanding whiskey bar and lounge.
+One example might be access to better lounges at some airports around the world, such as the Swiss Senator & Business Lounges (E Gates) at Zurich Airport.
+If you were merely flying in business class, you’d have access to the very nice business lounge, but as a Star Alliance Gold member, you’ll instead get access to the much more peaceful and well-appointed Senator Lounge, which even comes with an outstanding whisky bar and lounge.